b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 ### Key Points

 - **Mahasiddhas’ Social and Religious Context:**
   The Mahasiddhas (c.
 8th–12th centuries CE) emerged in eastern India (Bengal, Assam, Odisha, Nepal), a region marked by both Buddhist and Brahmanical institutional dominance.
-They were not a homogeneous “Buddhist” class but a diverse group drawing from Buddhist, Shaiva, Shakta, and folk traditions.
+They were not a homogeneous “Buddhist” class but a diverse group drawing from Buddhist, Shaiva, Shakta, Vaishnava and folk traditions.
 Their teachings and lives reflect this syncretism, often blurring or outright rejecting sectarian boundaries.
 - **Reaction Against Institutionalization:**
   - **Brahmanical Orthodoxy:** The Mahasiddhas critiqued caste, ritual purity, priestly authority, and the exclusivity of Sanskritic learning.
   - **Buddhist Monasticism:** They were equally critical of the scholasticism, hierarchy, and ritualism of the great Buddhist monastic universities, which had become centers of elite, urban, and often state-supported religiosity.